Review Article

 1.

-Pourasghari H, Saberian P, Azari S, Omidi N, Arabloo J, Rajaie S, Rezaei MA, Behzadifar M, Tajdini M. The cost-effectiveness of Icosapent Ethyl for the Reduction of the Risk of Ischemic Cardiovascular Events: A systematic review.
-J Tehran Heart Cent.
+Pourasghari H, Saberian P, Azari S, Omidi N, Arabloo J, Rajaie S, Rezaei MA, Behzadifar M, Tajdini M. Cost-Effectiveness of Icosapent Ethyl for Ischemic Cardiovascular Events.
+Res Heart Yield Transl Med.
 2025;19(S1):40-55.